bitpusher2k/M365IRScripts/README.md

 All scripts that output reports by default do so to a new folder named "Investigation" on the current user's desktop, in a subfolder with the name of the primary domain of tenant under investigation.
 The prompt for this can be skipped by setting -OutputFolder parameter to "Default" when running a script.

-Playbook steps coming soon...
-For now, review comments on script usage documented within each script.
+General playbook steps for investigating a BEC incident in M365.

-1. Coming soon
+1.
-2. Coming soon
+2.
-3. Coming soon
+3.
-4. Coming soon
+4.
-5. Coming soon
+5.

 # Key Takeaways: